orbitalintel/Cybersecurity/README.md

 # Cybersecurity

-This repo is a growning collection of cybersecurity resources for conducting cyber research, analysis, forensics, and resources.
+This repo is a growning collection of cybersecurity resources for conducting cyber research, analysis, forensics, and operating securely.

+### Cyber Research, Analysis, Forensics

 **OSINT - Open Source Intelligence**